 Jérôme Govinden

-I’m a final‑year PhD candidate at TU Darmstadt (Germany), under the supervision of Jean Paul Degabriele.
+I’m a Cryptography Researcher (Contractor) at TII in the Protocols Team.
 My research centers around symmetric-key cryptography, particularly on the efficient design, analysis, and implementation of provably secure schemes with real-world applications.

+I obtained my PhD in Computer Science from TU Darmstadt in 2025, under the supervision of Jean Paul Degabriele.
 In Fall 2024, I visited the Cryptography Group at the University of Washington, hosted by Stefano Tessaro.
 Previously, I was a research intern in the Cryptography Research Center of TII (UAE) and in the LIP6 Computer Science Laboratory (France).
 I hold a Master degree in Mathematics (Paris Cité University) and Computer Science (Sorbonne University).

 You can find me on linkedin, and check out my CV and publications.